cannoc/sws-graphql/README.md

 ### Persisted Queries (Work in Progress)

-Basic implementation of persisting queries, currently stores queries in a json file but can be easily updated to store anywhere.
+Ability to persist queries to a data store, optionally with variables, and execute them via a POST.
+Example code is storing in a .json file but could easily be remixed to store anywhere.

 #### Routes

 - POST /query/new -> save a new query
+- POST /query/:id -> Execute a persisted query
 - PUT /query/:id -> Update existing query
 - GET /query/:id -> Get query by ID
 - GET /queries -> Get all queries